Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     xrEndFrame(m_session, &endInfo);
 }
 ```
-After the eyes have been rendered and the swapchain images are prepared, we end the XrFrame with the data it needs.
+After the eyes have been rendered and the swapchain images are prepared, we end the XrFrame with the data it needs. xrEndFrame submits our composition layers to the runtime and completes the frame loop.
+The displayTime must match what we received from xrWaitFrame.
+The environmentBlendMode specifies how our rendered content blends with the real world: OPAQUE means full VR (no passthrough), ADDITIVE would blend our content additively with the real world (AR), and ALPHA_BLEND would use alpha blending.
+The layers array contains pointers to all composition layers we want to submit—projection layers (like ours), quad layers (for UI), cube layers (for skyboxes), etc. The compositor combines these layers in order to produce the final image displayed to the user.
+After this call, the frame is complete and we can start the next frame with another xrWaitFrame call.

 #### Conclusion
 And that's it!